Indru: Reception

 Malini Mannath of Chennai Online wrote that "It's still a fascinating experience watching this actor [Karthik] in action, his endearing natural ease and spontaneity.
 But the fire in him is missing and the disinterest shows on the screen".
-A critic from BBThots wrote that "One almost wishes Tamil cinema could be banned from making movies revolving around the army.
-Barring the occasional Roja, the Indian army has not fared very well in Tamil movies.
-As seen in movies like Unnai Kodu Ennai Tharuven, it has simply provided a different backdrop to have the same inane jokes and illogical stories.
-Indru, inspite of elements like terrorism and patriotism thrown in, is unfortunately another addition to this list".
+A critic from The Hindu wrote, "Initially Naveen Muthuraman (the story, screenplay, dialogue and direction are his) gives the impression that patriotic fervour will dominate the proceedings.
+But soon it turns out to be just another story of bad and good men, their guessable ploys and boring [cliches]".